Many patients may lose a tooth or teeth over the course of their lifetime. Unfortunately, this can often create a myriad of problems.

 - Help restore the ability to speak and chew normally

 Two appointments are usually necessary to create a porcelain bridge.
-During your first visit, the supporting teeth will be prepared for crowns, by removing a small amount of tooth structure (1 to 2 millimeters, to be exact!).
-An impression of the teeth (and the space between them) will then be taken and sent to our lab for a custom-made restoration to be created to fit your teeth.
+During your first visit, the supporting teeth will be prepared for crowns by removing a small amount of enamel (1 to 2 millimeters, generally).
+An impression of the teeth (and the space between them) will then be taken and sent to our lab for a custom-made restoration that is created to fit your teeth.
 While you wait, temporary crowns are made for your teeth, in the comfort of our office.

-During a second visit, your temporary crowns will be removed, and your custom porcelain bridge will be placed and examined for perfection in your mouth.
-A digital x-ray will be taken to ensure correct fit, and any adjustments made to ensure your comfort.
-Once the bridge fits properly and any adjustments have been made, it will then be cemented into place.
+During a second visit, your temporary crowns will be removed, and your custom porcelain bridge will be placed and examined for any problems.
+A digital x-ray will be taken to ensure correct fit, and any adjustments will be made to ensure your comfort.
+Once the bridge fits properly and any appropriate adjustments have been made, it will then be cemented into place.

 Caring for Your Porcelain Bridge

-It is vital that patients practice proper dental care, following the placement of their porcelain bridge.
+It is vital that patients practice proper dental care following the placement of their porcelain bridge.
 If these crowns are neglected, decay (cavities) can occur, often causing the bridge to become loose.
-Patients should practice brushing twice a day, as well as flossing both around and beneath the bridge, to ensure a healthy smile!
-We’ll give you special brushes and floss that are used specifically for this purpose.
-Contact us today for more information!
+Patients should practice brushing twice a day, as well as flossing both around and beneath the bridge, to ensure a healthy smile.
+We’ll provide special brushes and floss that are used specifically for this purpose.

 If you are interested in a porcelain bridge, contact us to schedule a consultation appointment!